 How is circumcision done?

 During a circumcision, the foreskin is freed from the head of the penis (glans), and the excess foreskin is clipped off.
 If performed on a newborn, the procedure takes about five to 10 minutes.
 Adult circumcision takes about one hour.
 The circumcision generally heals in five to seven days.

 When is circumcision done?

 Circumcision usually is performed on the first or second day after birth.
 (For Jewish children, circumcision is done on the eighth day.)
 The procedure becomes more complicated and riskier in older babies, children, and men.

 Is circumcision necessary?

 The use of circumcision for medical or health reasons is an issue that continues to be debated.
-The American Academy of Pediatrics does not recommend routine circumcision for newborn males.
-The procedure might be recommended in older boys and men to treat phimosis (the inability to retract the foreskin) or to treat an infection of the penis.
+The American Academy of Pediatrics finds that the benefits of circumcision outweigh the risks; however, the Academy stops short of recommending routine circumcision for all newborn males.
+The procedure might be recommended in older boys and men to treat phimosis (the inability to draw back the foreskin) or to treat an infection of the penis.

 Parents should talk with their doctors about the benefits and risks of the procedure before making a decision regarding circumcision of their sons.
 Other factors, such as your culture, religion, and personal preference, also will affect your decision.